You have an amateur blog.

 It shows a headshot of you (or logo of your brand or whatever you want to show) when you comment on blogs, in forums and when you sometimes sign up to services like email service providers.

 To help you create a Gravatar, check out my super easy tutorial!
 And please subscribe to my YouTube Channel!

 I’m sorry to say, but people judge blogs by how they look.

 Sure, you can get a pass, if you have amazing blog posts and you’ve been blogging for years, so you know your stuff.

-But, for most of us, and especially for brand new bloggers, how your blog theme looks and functions will help you look like a pro even if you’re new.
+But, for most of us, and especially for amateur blogs, how your blog theme looks and functions will help you look like a pro even if you’re new.